-Moving Up: Intermediate Level Positions
+Moving Up: Intermediate-Level Positions

-In a traditional restaurant, fast casual, or quick-service restaurant business the next step up typically involves taking on more responsibility and, in some cases, some additional training or certifications.
+In a traditional restaurant, fast casual, or quick-service restaurant business, the next step up typically involves taking on more responsibility and, in some cases, some additional training or certifications.

 Shift Leader/Floor Leader

 The titles of these positions vary by organization, but the responsibilities are pretty similar.
-Shift leaders are responsible for supporting their teammates, helping managers train new employees, and making sure that particular shift’s side-work, prep, and/or additional cleaning has been completed.
+Shift leaders are responsible for supporting their teammates, helping managers train new staff, and making sure that a particular shift’s side-work, prep, and/or additional cleaning has been completed.
 Managers also count on leads to help set an example for best practices when it comes to food safety, food allergy policies, and customer service.

-Bartenders have a highly specialized skill set and many states require additional safety training for people who step behind the bar.
+Bartenders have a highly specialized skill set, and many states require additional safety training for people who step behind the bar.
 If you’re interested in becoming a bartender, let your manager know that this is a goal and start researching what your city, county, and state requirements are.
-Many front-of-house and back-of-house employees already have parts of the drink menu memorized from their time spent with the company so far, so it actually saves the business some time and money to help you along your journey!
+Many front-of-house and back-of-house staff already have parts of the drink menu memorized from their time spent with the company so far, so it actually saves the business some time and money to help you along your journey!

 It is important to note that many of the mid-level roles that exist outside of the restaurant industry require some more specific training or education.
 If you’re looking for a mid-level foodservice position outside of the restaurant, you may want to consider a lateral move to another entry-level position in your desired setting and then ask your managers what the best course of action would be to reach your goals.